-- Category 1 walls, in which the in-situ material is excavated under slurry with long-reach excavator, clamshell, or hydromill equipment (Figure 1) and replaced by an engineered material of controlled properties (e.g., concretes, self-hardening slurries, soil-cement-bentonite and soil-bentonite).
-Secant pile walls are also included in this category, although they are excavated with water (Amos et al., 2008) or air as the evacuation medium (Bruce and Dugnani, 1995). - Category 2 walls, which entail the mixing of the in-situ material with a fluid grout by utilizing deep mixing equipment (e.g., vertical axis DMM, the TRD method, and the CSM method) (Figures 2, 3 and 4, respectively).
+- Category 1 walls, in which the in-situ material is excavated under slurry with long-reach excavator, clamshell, or hydromill equipment and replaced by an engineered material of controlled properties (e.g., concretes, self-hardening slurries, soil-cement-bentonite and soil-bentonite).
+Secant pile walls are also included in this category, although they are excavated with water (Amos et al., 2008) or air as the evacuation medium (Bruce and Dugnani, 1995). - Category 2 walls, which entail the mixing of the in-situ material with a fluid grout by utilizing deep mixing equipment (e.g., vertical axis Deep Mixing Method (DMM), the Trench cutting and Re-mixing Deep wall (TRD) method, and the Cutter Soil Mix (CSM) method).

-The control measures and the testing procedures used to demonstrate that the cut-off wall is installed in accordance with the requirements of the specifications and/or the design intent of the project, also vary significantly from project to project.
+The control measures and the testing procedures used to demonstrate that the cutoff wall is installed in accordance with the requirements of the specifications and/or the design intent of the project, also vary significantly from project to project.
 In general, the following performance requirements need to be demonstrated for a cut-off wall:

 1 President, Geosystems, L.P., P.O.
-Box 237, Venetia, PA 15367, U.S.A., Phone: 724-942-0570, Fax: 724-942-1911, dabruce@geosystemsbruce.com
+Box 237, Venetia, PA 15367, U.S.A., Phone: 724-942-0570, Fax: 724-942-1911, dabruce@geosystemsbruce.com.